OweysMomenzada/Improvement-of-Emotion-Recognition-on-German-text-corpora/Experiment/README.md

 # Experiments

-Here, you can run the experiments and reproduce the results shown in the master thesis.
+Here, you can run the experiments and reproduce the results shown in the paper.

 ### Setup
 Please install Jupyter Notebook based on [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html